+“A frustrated young film-buff, who had been posing as Mohsen Makhmalbaf, gets arrested”.
 The news provided Kiarostami with the basic idea for a semi-documentary film entitled “Close-up”.
 Two cameras film the trial, of which one with a close-up lens to probe into the psychological truth of the case.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 a genre-busting mix of testimony, documentary, real-life events, & performance. not so much a who-did-it as a why-did-it. posits some pertinent questions about crime & proprietary, the morality of motivation intersecting with the immorality of laws, about art & deception, the yearning for connection & recognition at the heart of the creative life, & builds to an emotional climax of overwhelming power.